salu133445/binarygan/training_data/README.md

 ## Load the Training Data to SharedArray

-> Make sure SharedArray package is installed.
+> Make sure the SharedArray package has been installed.

 Run